 NFS will translate any root operations on the client to the

 nobody:nogroup credentials as a security measure.
-Therefore, we need to change the directory ownership to match those credentials.
+Therefore, you need to change the directory ownership to match those credentials:

 - sudo chown nobody:nogroup /var/nfs/general

 In our second example, the goal is to make user home directories stored on the host available on client servers, while allowing trusted administrators of those client servers the access they need to conveniently manage users.